pmjones/AutoShell/README.md

 begin automated testing.
 You will need to buffer all command output, capture it, and then read it to assert output correctness.

-As a lightweight alternative, you can pass a `psr/log` implmentation that writes to STDOUT and STDERR resource handles, such as [pmjones/stdlog][].
+As an alternative, you can pass a `psr/log` implmentation that writes to STDOUT and STDERR resource handles, such as [pmjones/stdlog][].
 Then in testing, you can instantiate the implementation with `php://memory` resource handles, and `fread()` the command output from memory.

 Finally, you may wish to inject a more powerful standalone CLI input/output system.
 I am told [league/climate][] is nice, but have not used it.